Lucky-Bhure/CURD-Operation-with-MySQLWorkbench/README.md

 - [EJS](https://ejs.co/) - Embedded JavaScript templating
 - [Faker.js](https://fakerjs.dev/) - Library for generating fake data
 - [Method-Override](https://www.npmjs.com/package/method-override) - Middleware to support HTTP verbs like PUT and DELETE

-## Security Considerations

-- **Password Storage:** Ensure that you implement password hashing (e.g., using `bcrypt`) before storing passwords in the database.
-- **SQL Injection:** Use parameterized queries to prevent SQL injection attacks.
-- **Input Validation:** Always validate and sanitize user inputs to prevent malicious data from being processed.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 **Note:** This is a simple project intended for educational purposes.
 Ensure you follow best practices and improve security for production environments.